 MA, PhD, University of Southern California

 Dr. Holmes joined Bridgewater in the fall of 2000 and has taught a variety of courses, including Introductory Psychology, Introductory Psychology honors sections, Statistics for Psychology, Research Methods, History of Psychology, Cognitive Psychology, Biopsychology, and Psychology and Literature.
-He recently served a term as Chair of the Psychology Department from Fall 2008 through Spring 2010.
-Dr. Holmes' current research interests involve issues surrounding consciousness and cognition, and their intersection with philosophy, neuroscience, and the history of psychology.
-He has also completed research in the past on the phenomenology of false memories, published in The Journal of Experimental Psychology: Learning, Memory and Cognition, as well as research on children's theory of mind.
-He is currently working on the history of thinking about the mind, starting with the Homeric literature and Ancient Greeks.
+He has served as Chair of the Psychology Department and he has won the Presidential Award for Distinguished Teaching.
+Dr. Holmes' current scholarly interests involve looking at the history and philosophy of psychology.
+A brief article on some of his work on Ancient Greek psychological functioning and its relation to current psychology was recently published in the December 2012 edition of The Bridgewater Review.

 BA, University of Massachusetts at Amherst